mit-cml/appinventor-sources/appinventor/appengine/src/com/google/appinventor/server/aiagent/resources/yail_grammar.md

 ```
 The type annotations describe the expected types of each argument.
 The description string is a human-readable label (e.g., `"select list item"`, `"+"`).

+> **Important — type annotations are canonical.** When blocks are read back from the workspace, type annotations are regenerated from the block definition, not preserved from your input.
+For example, writing `'(list)` for `maxl` will appear as `'(list-of-number)` in the screen state.
+This is correct — do **not** treat it as an error or attempt to "fix" it.
+Always use the type annotations specified in the tables below; they match what the workspace will produce.

 #### Math Primitives
 | Primitive | Description | Arity |
 |-----------|-------------|-------|